-I resisted therapy for many years after being diagnosed bipolar.
-And before said diagnosis it had never crossed my mind to have therapy.
+I resisted therapy for many years after being labeled bipolar.
+And before said labeling it had never crossed my mind to have therapy.
 At some point after my repeated visits with mania**, I decided I would look for a psychotherapist.
 I read “Psychoanalysis: The Impossible Profession,” by Janet Malcolm.
 If my recollection is accurate it is a good book—I actually thought it was a great book at the time, though pro-“neo-Freudian” psychoanalysis, which at this point I am not.
 It struck me as fascinating and it also spoke to my ego, though I don’t really remember exactly how–just that psychoanalysis was for intelligent, intellectuals and I fancied myself both I suppose.

 I sought out a psychoanalyst and started off with a man who, much like Ruth’s description in the above linked post (edited out: no longer available) of the woman’s analyst who pushed the transference, he also attempted to do that with me.
 I was initially too smart for such manipulation–though I fell for it the next time around.
 After one session in which he asked me what I thought about his body–completely out of the blue–I got embarrassed, but took the question seriously.
 This led to a sexually charged flirtation between the two of us.
 I left the office at first giddy, but that quickly turned to horror.
 I called him once I got home and told him I thought he was sexually harassing me.
 He insisted I come back in and discuss the issue.
 I did so and he told me he was simply exploring my love for him. (this was after seeing him only a couple of months!)
 I indignantly told him I was not in love with him and he insisted that patients always fell in love with their therapists it was normal and I was simply denying the truth.
 I left and did not go back.
 I looked into reporting him as I thought his behavior was completely inappropriate and unethical.
 I only later realized it was the norm within psychoanalysis.
 The next time I would not be so lucky as to extricate myself from the situation.